brainglobe/brainglobe.github.io/docs/source/tutorials/brainmapper/running-brainmapper.md

 - The GPU you have

 :::{hint}
-You'll know `cellfinder` has finished when you see something like this:
+You'll know `brainmapper` has finished when you see something like this:
 `2020-10-14 00:07:20 AM - INFO - MainProcess main.py:86 - Finished.
 Total time taken: 3:22:42`
 :::